 Relying on a single indicator to try to control the plane is just as bad.
 Teams will attempt to control project costs by eliminating testing or inspections, which causes quality problems to skyrocket.
 Then teams will attempt to control bug counts by fixing every bug, rather than triaging, causing costs and schedules to go out of control.
 Teams must maintain a balanced view of key project metrics for cost, quality, schedule, and process.

 The root cause for over reliance on a single metric often results from a lack of training of the project team, most likely the project manager (PM).
 Untrained PMs can only rely on their past experience to interpret the metrics presented.
 When novel situations arise, they are unable to put the metrics into the proper context.
 Upper management may also pressure PMs to optimize a single metric, usually either cost or schedule.
 This causes other areas (i.e. quality) to get much worse, creating delivery delays and increased overall costs.

 Projects also lose situational awareness when they descend into "fire-fighting mode."
 The team spends so much of their time putting out fires that they lose the ability to adequately monitor the project and build the project context.
 The project lurches out of control and flies all over the sky as team members attempt to optimize one area, causing future problems in others.

 Here are some steps you can take if you think your project is going to have a controlled flight into the ground:

-- and excessive fire fighting are all warning signs of controlled flight into the ground.
+- Recognize the Problem–backward looking project metrics, reliance on a single metric, and excessive fire fighting are all warning signs of controlled flight into the ground.

 There is little point in collecting project data if you're not using it to regularly and actively control your project.
 This will only benefit whoever replaces you.
 If you are not going to use project data to proactively address problems, then the time spent collecting data could be better spent fighting the fires that will inevitably break out.
 It's like the old saw about teaching the pig to dance–it's frustrating to you and annoying to the pig.